jboynyc/textnets/docs/advanced.rst

 By default, **textnets** leverages spaCy language models to break up your corpus when you call `noun_phrases`, `ngrams` or `tokenized`, and it uses *tf-idf* term weights.
-There are many alternative ways of extracting terms and weighing them, and by defining a simple function, you can use them with **textnets**.
+There are many alternative ways of extracting terms and weighing them, and by defining a custom function, you can use them with **textnets**.

 This example uses `YAKE! <http://yake.inesctec.pt/>`__, the popular library for